hansonrobotics/HEAD/README.md

 pure-software implementation.
 It includes the full theatrical performance pipeline and infrastructure:

-* Vision and audio perception, via ROS webcam nodes.
+* Vision and audio perception, via ROS webcam and microphone nodes.
 * Face detection, for seeing faces in the room.
 * Blender robot model, for animating movements and facial expressions.
 * Behavior tree, for scripting performaces.